 - The origin of this server instance, e.g. https://myorigin.com.
 If not set, the origin name is inferred from the request.

 Allows enabling/disabling individual endpoints, e.g. token, authorize, userinfo etc.

 By default all endpoints are enabled, but you can lock down your server by disabling endpoint that you don’t need.

 Allows enabling/disabling various sections of the discovery document, e.g. endpoints, scopes, claims, grant types etc.

 CustomEntries dictionary allows adding custom elements to the discovery document.

 - Indicates if user must be authenticated to accept parameters to end session endpoint.
-Defaults to
+Defaults to false.

 Allows setting length restrictions on various protocol parameters like client id, scope, redirect URI etc.